-The Mobley Awards are designed to honor the distinguished development career of Terry B. Mobley by honoring and rewarding staff and faculty for exceptional attainment in the field of development.
-Mobley served the University for 27 years as Chief Development Officer and retired as Vice President for Institutional Advancement.
-He now serves on the University of Kentucky Board of Trustees.
+The awards are designed to honor the extraordinary development career of Terry B. Mobley by recognizing and rewarding staff who have demonstrated outstanding performance and professional achievement.
+Mobley served the University for 27 years as chief development officer and retired as Vice President for Institutional Advancement.